ajMachajewski/ajMachajewski/README.md

 ## ![Icon] Hello!

 I am a game programmer specialized in audio programming and adaptive music.
-On this github you'll find projects built using my custom C++ Engine utilizing DX11, FMOD, and Wwise.
+On this github you'll find projects built using my custom C++ Engine, _Adagio_, utilizing DX11, FMOD, and Wwise.
+I'm also an accomplished music composer, with many of these projects featuring original music.

 [![RizuStage][RizuStageGif]][RizuStageLink]